k4kpk/k4kpk.github.io/sota-guides/Walnut Mountain (W4T_SU-033).md

 #### Drive Guide - Walnut Mountain (Lemon Gap) TO Atlanta

-* **Duration**: (30 minutes to I-40) 3:40
+- **Duration**: (30 minutes to I-40) 3:45
-* **Directions**:
+- **Directions**:
-    * South (away from Walnut Mtn trail) on Round Mtn Rd / Max Patch Rd and go 3.6
+  - South (away from Walnut Mtn trail) on Round Mtn Rd / Max Patch Rd and go 3.6
-    * Pass Max Patch trailhead and continue 1.6
+  - Pass Max Patch trailhead and continue 23.6
-    * Keep R on 1182 (not L on 1181) and go 0.2
-    * Sharp R on unnamed road at Robert Gap and go 2.5
-    * R on Fall Branch Rd and go 0.5
+  - R on US-19S/23S/74W and go 22.8
-    * S on Cold Springs Creek Rd and go 3.2
-    * Cross under I-40 and go L onto I-40 EAST and go 20.3
-    * Exit 27, US-23 south, to US-441 south to Atlanta
+  - Exit 81, US-23 South to US-441 south to Atlanta

 #### Trail Guide from Lemon Gap

-* **Duration**: 1.4 miles, 1:00 up, 0:45 down
+* **Duration**: 1.4 miles, 0:45 up (when fresh), 0:35 down
+* **Note**: Rattlesnake Gap vs Lemon Gap trailheads:
+    * Parking can be a zoo at Lemon Gap.
+Rattlesnake has little competition for parking.
+    * The Lemon Gap trail is a more pleasant environment; wooded; green.
+Rattlesnake Gap has a lot of walk on an un-shaded, slash-and-clear road.
 * **Navigation**
     * Follow AT 1.25 North to Walnut Mtn shelter at 35.8365,-82.93649
     * Follow faint trail past shelter, to left of AT, 0.2 to summit at 35.8367, -82.9341
     * Note: Shelter is about 50' elevation below summit, as measured by my GPS.
-    * Grab the first good clear spot you see past the shelter.
-There's nothing really good at the apex.
-Or operate from the picnic table at the shelter.
+    * Grab the first good clear spot you see at or past the shelter.
+There's nothing good at the apex.
 * **Trailhead altitude**: 3550
 * **Summit altitude**: 4300
 * **GPS tracks/waypoints**: